Key Takeaways

 Step 1: Create the master workspace.
 Import or author 10–20 core articles that apply across all brands — authentication, navigation, basic troubleshooting.

 Step 2: Configure brand profiles.
-Upload each brand's logo, define color scheme (primary, secondary, accent), set brand name and support contact info.
+Upload each brand's logo, define colour scheme (primary, secondary, accent), set brand name and support contact info.

 Step 3: Map domains or subdomains.
 Point helpcenter.branda.com to Brand A's portal, helpcenter.brandb.com to Brand B's portal.